ensinho/ensinho/README.md

 ## About me <img src="https://github.com/ensinho/pokemonsis/blob/main/koraidon.png" alt="Koraidon icon" width="68"/>

 A few things I love:
-🎮 Catching them all in Pokémon games ( Also love the Hades 💀 franchise ) 🖥️ Designing and developing responsive, user-friendly web applications
+🎮 Catching them all in Pokémon games ( Also love the Hades 💀 franchise ) <br>
+🖥️ Designing and developing responsive, user-friendly web applications
 🧑‍💻 Working with TypeScript, Angular, Node.js, and Git
 💪 Hitting the gym with a rock playlist